KaterinaIce/KaterinaIce/README.md

 - 👋 Hi, I’m Katerina from Iceland
 - 👀 I’m interested in AI Engeneering
-- 🌱 I’m currently learning python, SQL
+- 🌱 I’m currently learning python, SQL, machine learning
 - 📫 How to reach me katerina@icecorpo.is